1-2-3 PLAN: (1) Cancer Treatment Core - "Cancer NOT Allowed!"

 Researchers found that 46% of the patients admitted to the ICU of a cancer center presented with Mg deficiency (Deheinzelin 2000)

-Mg seems to be protective against cancer - both cancer cells and Mg deficiency show a dramatically impaired ionic flux between the outer and inner cell membranes i.e. higher Ca and Na; lower Mg and K levels.
-Lead (Pb) salts caused more leukemia cells when given to Mg deficient rats, than when they are given to Mg-adequate rats, suggesting that Mg protects against cancer; researchers concluded that inadequacy of Mg and antioxidants are important risk factors in predisposing to leukemias.
+Magnesium seems to be protective against cancer - both cancer cells and magnesium deficiency show a dramatically impaired ionic flux between the outer and inner cell membranes i.e. higher Ca and Na; lower magnesium and K levels.
+Lead (Pb) salts caused more leukemia cells when given to magnesium deficient rats, than when they are given to magnesium-adequate rats, suggesting that magnesium protects against cancer; researchers concluded that inadequacy of magnesium and antioxidants are important risk factors in predisposing to leukemias.
 (Aleksandrowicz, 1970)

-Areas with a high average magnesium intake have significantly less cancer - in Egypt, the cancer rate was only about 10% of that in Europe and America (and practically non-existent in rural peasants).
-Average Mg intake of the Egyptian cancer-free populations is 2.5-3g, > 10 x most western countries.
+Areas with a high average magnesium intake have significantly less cancer.
+In Egypt, the cancer rate was only about 10% of that in Europe and America (and practically non-existent in rural peasants).
+Average magnesium intake of the Egyptian cancer-free populations is 2.5-3g, > 10 x most western countries.
 (Egypt 1931)

 Specific cancers correlated with magnesium deficiency